actions/checkout/README.md

     # Default: true
     clean: ''

-    # Do a sparse checkout on given patterns
+    # Do a sparse checkout on given patterns.
+Each pattern should be sepparated with
-    # Each pattern should be sepparated with new lines
+    # new lines
     # Default: null
     sparse-checkout: ''